-Offspring and I recently had the opportunity to attend the sensational Odysseo by Cavalia in Vancouver, and we can’t stop raving about it.
+Offspring and I had the opportunity to attend the sensational Odysseo by Cavalia in Vancouver, and we can’t stop raving about it.

 As part of their social media week, we were invited to a VIP experience including a cocktail party, gourmet catered dinner (they even had a kids buffet), desert during intermission, and a backstage tour including a meet and greet with one of the horses and riders.
 They also shared the following images since there is no photography or video allowed during the show.